lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Introduction

-In the VIPER architecture, the responsibility of scene navigation is placed where it belongs: in the parent ViewController.
-A ViewController which routes Scenes is known as a Router.
+In the VIPER architecture, the responsibility of scene management is placed where it belongs: in the parent ViewController.
+A ViewController which manages one or more scenes is known as a Router.

-A VIPER Router is implemented in a way that a ViewController (and the rest of its VIP stack) can be rendered without being dependent on its presenting or presented ViewController.
-For example, a ViewController that is part of a sequence governed by a NavigationController can also be reused in a modal in another sequence.
+A VIPER Router makes it possible to render a child ViewController without making it statically dependent on a parent or sibling ViewController.
+For example, a ViewController that is part of a sequence managed by a NavigationController can be reused in a modal situation or in any other sequence.
 A navigation sequence can easily be implemented with multiple starting positions.

 ### The Function of a Router

 The primary function of a Router is to manage the display of a set of scenes using a pattern such as stacking, direct access or serial access.

 Router functionality is provided in iOS by specialized ViewControllers, such as Navigation-, TabBar- and PageView-Controllers.
 Each of these manages the display life cycle of a set of child ViewControllers.
-There is also the possibility of creating custom Routers which implement other useage patterns such as menu, custom tab access, or a domain-defined sequence.
+Custom Routers, also known as container ViewControllers, can be created to implement other useage patterns such as menu, custom tab access, or a domain-defined sequence.

 Another function of a Router is to maintain system state for child modules.